 Let the Kids Help

 Looking for more ways to get your kids in the kitchen?
 This is the perfect recipe!
-Kids can practice measuring, pouring, mixing and oven safety.
+Kids can practice cooking skills like measuring, pouring, mixing and oven safety.
 My kids love to help bake bread thanks to Kids Cook Real Food.
 My only real dilemma now is that my kids fight over who gets to help with what in the kitchen.
 They all want to do everything!

 Whether you’ve been gluten free for a long time and are simply looking for a new recipe or you are just beginning your gluten free journey, this cinnamon raisin bread is sure to please.